borgbackup/borg/docs/internals/data-structures.rst

 Segments that are compacted are read in entirety.
 Current entries are written to a new segment, while superseded entries are omitted.
-After each segment an intermediary commit is written to the new segment, data is synced and the old segment is deleted -- freeing disk space.
+After each segment an intermediary commit is written to the new segment.
+Then, the old segment is deleted (asserting that the reference count diminished to zero), freeing disk space.

 (The actual algorithm is more complex to avoid various consistency issues, refer to the ``borg.repository`` module for more comments and documentation on these issues.)